egle-git/shears/Pruner/README.md

 ----------

 * Download and build the code (`make clean all`)
 * Find a dimuon Baobab file catalog on EOS under `/store/group/phys_smp/AnalysisFramework/Baobab/13TeV_50ns/Data/<version>/Catalogs/`.
-In this example we will use `/store/group/phys_smp/AnalysisFramework/Baobab/13TeV_50ns/Data/v7/Catalogs/Boababs-DoubleMuon-001.txt`, but it is better to take the lastest Boabab version.
+In this example we will use `/store/group/phys_smp/AnalysisFramework/Baobab/13TeV_50ns/Data/v7/Catalogs/Boababs-DoubleMuon-001.txt`, but it is better to take the latest Boabab version.
 * Runs:

 `./pruner -o myskim.root --max-events 10000  --selection VJetPruner --subselection DMu -c Boababs-DoubleMuon-001.txt`

 You can drop the `--max-events 10000` to process the all events.
-It will produced a signal Bonzai of real data events for the Z+jet analysis.
-The `--selection VJetPruner` indicates to use the VJetPruner filter (developped for the Z+jet and W+jet analyses) with subselection DMu.
+It will produce a signal Bonzai of real data events for the Z+jet analysis.
+The `--selection VJetPruner` indicates to use the VJetPruner filter (developed for the Z+jet and W+jet analyses) with subselection DMu.

 A list of available selections can be obtained with the command: